The MOST Popular and WORST Makgeolli Video on YouTube

 Maangchi doesn't even like her own Makgeolli lol

-Maangchi doesn't even like her Makgeolli, she knows it lol
+Maangchi doesn't like her Makgeolli, she knows it lol

 As Makgeolli gains popularity, you might feel adventurous and decide to try making it yourself.
 You type “Makgeolli” on YouTube, and one of the first videos you come across is by the famous YouTuber, Korean Kitchen Rockstar, “Maangchi.”